peichincc/GitDate/README.md

 ![Demo4](https://user-images.githubusercontent.com/104899687/195574708-33f5d1d2-3e83-4b17-b241-ce93f1255578.gif)

 5. When another user recieved a pull request, the notification will appear, user could decide to merge or close the PR.
-If PR merged, the `Repo` (chatrooms) will open, then both user can start chatting!
+If PR merged, the `Repo` (chatrooms) will open, then both users can start chatting!

 ![Demo5](https://user-images.githubusercontent.com/104899687/195575529-67a832b6-4b7c-401e-8b85-38cfb2a0757d.gif)

+> Push on GitDate, Merge your soulmate!
+>
+> Happy coding and Happy dating! ✨✨✨

 ## Contact 🙋‍♀️